 The mainstay of treatment for neuroblastoma is surgical resection coupled with chemotherapy.
-However, many patients with high-risk disease do not respond adequately to chemotherapy and commonly relapse.
-Furthermore, most long-term survivors who had low or intermediate-risk disease suffer long-term effects from their treatment.
+However, many patients do not respond adequately to chemotherapy and commonly relapse.
+Furthermore, most long-term survivors suffer adverse effects from their treatment.

-In addition, pre-clinical studies have already begun examining the effect of high-intensity FUS in the treatment of neuroblastoma.
-In one study, mice with neuroblastoma were treated with chemotherapy, FUS+chemotherapy, or FUS alone.
-Following treatment, 53% of mice treated with FUS and 80% of mice treated with FUS+chemotherapy were cured with no evidence of tumor at 200 days, versus 100% fatality at 45 days in the control group and in mice treated with just chemotherapy.
-This early data suggests that FUS may play have a beneficial role in the treatment of unresectable neuroblastoma.
+Early-stage pre-clinical studies suggest that focused ultrasound may play a beneficial role in the treatment of unresectable neuroblastoma.
+In one study, mice with neuroblastoma were treated with chemotherapy, focused ultrasound plus chemotherapy, or focused ultrasound alone.
+Following treatment, 53% of mice treated with focused ultrasound and 80% of mice treated with focused ultrasound plus chemotherapy were cured with no evidence of tumor at 200 days, versus 100% fatality at 45 days in the control group and in mice treated with just chemotherapy.

 Shim J1, Staruch RM2,3, Koral K2, Xie XJ4, Chopra R2,5, Laetsch TW6,7.
 Pediatric Sarcomas Are Targetable by MR-Guided High Intensity Focused Ultrasound (MR-HIFU): Anatomical Distribution and Radiological Characteristics.
 Pediatr Blood Cancer.
 2016 Oct;63(10):1753-60. doi: 10.1002/pbc.26079.
 Epub 2016 May 19.